 The Inyo Craters

-The crater on the right was not very impressive as it had a lot of large trees in it and it was hard to see down into it or get a sense for the size.
+The crater on the right was not very impressive as it had a lot of large trees in it, and it was hard to see down into it or get a sense of the size.

 The crater on the left was impressive though.
 It did not have any trees, so you got to see how massive it was.